tiagobento/watertemplate-engine/README.md

 </html>
 ```

-The `String build(Locale)` method defined on `Template.java` is used to recursively build your template with its master/sub templates.
+The `String render(Locale)` method defined on `Template.java` is used to recursively build your template with its master/sub templates.

 **Note:** ~content~ is where the content of Templates that uses this Template as MasterTemplate goes.